 Elizabeth McBath and her husband are not only taking the patient way to creamy butter but also, picking out fresh ingredients to jazz it up a bit and make your toast a little less boring.
 With a goal to banish the pale, their compound butters are going to put your Country Crock to shame – cinnamon, basil, parsley, cardamom are just some of the nifty additions.
 Because butter should be done the right way.

-Now for a special treat, we partnered up with the folks behind Banner Butter to bring you some simple recipes to make this upcoming sweltering heat a bit more bearable.
+Now for a special treat, we partnered up with the folks behind Banner Butter to butter you pu the right way.

 For an early morning snack: